California Spanish Assessment

 Practice Test Scoring Guides

 The CSA practice and training tests include all accessibility resources found in the operational assessments.
-Refer to the California Spanish Assessment Online Practice Test Scoring Guides and DFAs web page section for additional information.
+Refer to the "California Spanish Assessment" section of the Online Practice Test Scoring Guides, Preparing for Administration (PFAs), and Directions for Administration (DFAs) web page for additional information.

 Test Administrator Tutorial for General Assessments